Skip to main content Skip to footer

 To get the full AHP VR experience, download our immersive video files to your headset.

-Scene 1 video: CT scan
+Scene 1 video: computed tomography scan

-Scene 2 video: MRI scan
+Scene 2 video: magnetic resonance imaging scan

 Scene 3 video: X-ray